 This blog is intended as an information media about public transport worldwide.
 Most of the articles contain some distilled content about public networks in various cities from all the continents but Antarctica.
 For the casual tourist, there is information about the bus and subway system where applicable.
 But the project goes deeper.

-Many municipalities offer now called open-data, including GTFS data sets.
+Many municipalities offer now open-data, including GTFS data sets.
 If data is available, I have provided links to their respective web pages.
 So far, the blog summarizes the solutions put in place by the local transport companies from many cities.
 There are many good initiatives, which taken together could lead to better public services.

 The future of the project

-At some point in the future, the infotranspub project will resume with a web platform, open source code, mobile apps and hopefully with hardware installed in buses and stations/stops.
+At some point in the future, the now defunct infotranspub project will resume with a web platform, open source code, mobile apps and hopefully with hardware installed in buses and stations/stops.
 All the good features found on this blog will be integrated in a practical way into the project.

 While the first version of the blog included many pictures from Wikipedia, I have started to create sketchy digital images.
 Some of the images I used before were web references and disappeared as their owners have removed them.
 When it comes to ownership, I prefer to draw a clear line.
 Of course, many pictures from cities I have visited will stay on the blog forever.